KeithTab/MolEV/README.md

 ```
 xtb /mnt/c/Users/chris/Downloads/sdf/smi/test/test_$i/test_$i.sdf --opt extreme --charge 0 --alpb water
 ```

+### QED function optimization
+In the past QED function, the following indicators were used to fit the function, but of course the following indicators all conform to the form of asymmetric functions, showing specific distribution curves: molecular weight (MW), octanol-water distribution coefficient (ALOGP), number of hydrogen bond donors (HBD), number of hydrogen bond acceptors (HBA), molecular polar surface area (PSA), number of rotatable bonds (ROTB), number of aromatic rings (AROM), number of structural cues (ALERTS), to which we propose to add the solubility term (logP), which plays an important role in assessing the drug-forming properties of small molecules.

 ## Protein Model Setup
 The protein-based model is still under development, and the dataset we use is mainly from PDBbind and Uniprot, after which we will also extract the 3D information from the dataset for the target information as input to our model.
 PDBbind link: http://www.pdbbind.org.cn/quickpdb.php?quickpdb=5ho7